-WAD simulations require bottom topography from deep waters to absolute land regions where the orography is sufficiently high that grid cells are always dry.
-The transition (of potential WAD region) is not well-defined for the Cook Inlet especially over the mud flats.
-On the other hand, NOAA/NOS' nautical charts (sounding data) do delineate potential WAD regions for boaters.
-We therefore interpolated the topography data set without WAD regions (which was on a lkm×lkm grid kindly provided by Dr.

-Proshuntinsky, WHOI) with NOAA's potential WAD regions, so that the depth tapers to zero at the nearest absolute land points.
-The final depths for all water and WAD regions are then interpolated onto the model's curvilinear grid cells (Fig.3b).
-There are 401x151 grid points and grid sizes vary from ~1 km near the southern open boundaries of the model domain to less than 0.5 km in the north near Anchorage, and in the Knik and Turnagain Arms.
+Fig. 3 a USGS monthly mean river discharges (plotted in the original unit in $\rm ft^3~s^{-1}$; 1 m3 s-1 ≈27 ft3 s-1) from seven major rivers into the Cook Inlet. b Location of the seven rivers marked on the model topography (in meters below a land datum; see Oey 2006).
+The gray represents the absolute land region that is always dry; the magenta represents the WAD region that can be wet or dry transition (of the potential WAD region) is not well defined for Cook Inlet especially over the mudflats.
+On the other hand, the National Oceanic and Atmospheric Administration/National Ocean Service's (NOAA/NOS) nautical charts (sounding data) do delineate potential WAD regions for boaters.
+We, therefore, interpolated the topography data set without WAD regions (which was on a 1×1-km grid kindly provided by Dr. Proshuntinsky, Woods Hole Oceanographic Institution, WHOI) with NOAA's potential WAD regions so that the depth tapers to zero at the nearest absolute land points.
+The final depths for all water and WAD regions are then interpolated onto the model's curvilinear grid cells (Fig. 3b).
+There are 401×151 grid points and grid sizes vary from ~ 1 km near the southern open boundaries of the model domain to less than 0.5 km in the north near Anchorage, and in the Knik and Turnagain Arms.
 Sixteen sigma levels are used in the vertical.